fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 As mentioned early, the ENEI.SessionsApp will be the project, which will have the shared code between targets and it is regardless of the platform.
 This way, in this project you will define the Model, the Views, the data source and another useful class that can be reused between platforms.

-### 2. Create the model and data source
+### 2. Creating the model and the data source

 #### The model

-Before create the UI, you need to define the model, for it you will define:
+Before creating the UI, you need to define the model, for it you will define:

-* **Session:** class that define a session from 1010 ENEI event
+* **Session:** the class that defines a session from 1010 ENEI event
-* **Speaker:** class that define a speaker
+* **Speaker:** the class that defines a speaker

-Each session should have a speaker (In real scenarios can have more than one!).
-Figure 22 define the class diagram from the model:
+Each session should have a speaker (In real scenarios it can have more than one!).
+Figure 22 defines the class diagram from the model:

 ![Xamarin Workshop - Figure 22](ImagesForGuides/figure22.png)